adrishnaskar/adrishnaskar/README.md

 - ⚡ Fun fact: ...
 -->

-Hey, I'm Adrish Naskar working as a Data Analyst.
-I love building cool things.
-Currently Learning Web Development to build a new site.
-I love teaching people what I know.
+Hey, I'm Adrish Naskar a passionate Flutter Developer & Data Analyst.
+I love building cool things & teaching people what I know.
+Currently looking to join an early-stage startup.

 Favourite Quote: "If it makes you happy it doesn't have to make sense to others"

-- 📊 I’m currently working as a Data Analyst
+- 📊 I’m currently working as a freelance Data Analyst
-- 🌐 I’m currently learning Advanced Data Analytics & Web Development
+- 🌐 I’m currently learning Advanced Mobile App Development & Web Development
-- 💼 I'm Looking for Data Analyst or Web Development related Jobs
+- 🚀 I'm looking to join an early-stage startup and help it grow with my skills
 - 📧 Reach me at: hiadrish@gmail.com

 <h3>Connect with me</h3>